List of Monday Night Football results (1970–2005): 1984 NFL season

 The September 6 Thursday special game between the Pittsburgh Steelers and the New York Jets was the first primetime game hosted by the Jets in New Jersey, after relocating from Shea Stadium to Giants Stadium.
 The Jets previously played a September 1977 game in New Jersey after a scheduling conflict with the New York Mets at Shea.

 An early season snowstorm in the October 15 game at Denver caused the Packers to fumble on their first two plays.
 Both fumbles were returned for Broncos touchdowns.
-However, the 5-1 Broncos' offense could only muster an additional field goal as the 1-5 Packers scored two touchdowns in the second half and very nearly pulled an upset.
+However, the 5-1 Broncos' offense could only muster an additional field goal as the 1-5 Packers scored two touchdowns in the second half and very nearly pulled an upset and also that game marked quarterback John Elway's Monday Night Football debut.

 The October 21 Sunday special game between the New Orleans Saints and Dallas Cowboys started at 9:45 EDT (8:45 CDT) due to ABC covering the second 1984 Ronald Reagan–Walter Mondale debate.
 This was the latest time a regular season NFL game started until 2006 – beginning that year, MNF on ESPN would air two games in week 1, the second kicking off after 10:00 pm EDT.
 The 1984 Saints-Cowboys game remains the latest NFL kickoff on a broadcast network.

 1984 marked the third straight year in which the Cowboys played in both the MNF season opener and season finale.
 The Cowboys would open the MNF season again in 1985 and 1986 to complete a run of seven Monday night openers in nine seasons.
 However, they would not close the season on MNF again until 1995, a Christmas night game at Arizona.